“If you don’t know where you’re going how will you get there” I think Yogi Berra, said something similarly illuminating

 A wrong hire is expensive, maybe inevitable but less likely with strategic management.
 Where core values and vision are aligned and permeate the whole firm including hiring policies making the right hire is easier when you know what you want and can identify capability gaps.
 Hiring your people, into a right environment, when valued and rewarded leads to motivated and fulfilled teams outperforming.

 Having a commonly understood and appreciated vision with a clear plan of how to get there helps harness the teams’ full mental capacity, creativity, and energy to engage and focus towards the same goal.
 Greater transparency and alignment across operations management systems that deliver true accountability and improved performance.

 Organizational health is the rising tide that lifts all ships.
 Healthy companies nurture organizational health to optimize people performance across all activities and business drivers.
 It is the power of a cohesive leadership team who dare to adopt the behaviors necessary to create an environment to harness the whole organizations’ value, where their right fit people collectively outperform greater than the individual sum of the parts.

 Strategy doesn’t typically fail in formulation.
 It fails most often through implementation, the execution in the trenches, when people don’t have the necessary skills or attitude to perform.
 Accountabilities are not held , so fail.
 The where you are going is not effectively turned into the how to support and achieve the goals to deliver the results for desired outcome(s).

 It is helpful to start with the end in mind, and begin with the vision.
 As we said at the start a company’s vision shines a light on aspirations, strategy illuminates a path to achieve them.

-We typically begin the process with an organizational diagnostic ,which is akin to a body scan for the business.
-It’s painless and free and amazingly helpful place to start moving towards a cunning plan.
+We typically begin the process with an organizational diagnostic, which is akin to a body scan for the business.
+Unlike large consultants our process is non-invasive and a helpful place to start moving towards a thorough appreciation of the status quo.